TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/Introduction.rst

  - :Key:
          type
    :Description:
          Can be "sys" or "web".
-This is purely informative, as TYPO3 CMS does nothing with that piece of data.
+This is purely informative, as `TYPO3 CMS`:pn: does nothing with that piece of data.